 President: Ralph, can you shed any light?

 Mr. Marlowe [Chair of the Rules Committee]: I’ll have to investigate.

 President: Where does this bear come from?
 I mean, where does he live?

 Mr. Marlowe: Good question.
 Myrtle, you look like you want to say something.

 Ms. Makepeace: Did I?
 Uh-uh.
 No. I’ve got an itch and I’m trying not to scratch it.

-Chair: Myrtle, if you have anything to share with us, wouldn’t it be best to speak up?
+President: Myrtle, if you have anything to share with us, wouldn’t it be best to speak up?

-Chair: Anyone else know anything about this bear?
+President: Anyone else know anything about this bear?